bresilla/Project_1_RoboND/README.md

 ## So, this mark the end of my project!
-I was soo blown away that in just week one we covered all those basics concept.
-And to think of, its a lot, but was so attractive (sorry for lack of my english vocabulary), so i could not even go and do something else.
+I was soo blown away that just in one week we covered all those concepts.
+And to think of it, its a lot, but was so attractive (sorry for lack of my English vocabulary), so i could not even go and do something else.
 Cant wait for next project!